rl-institut/super-repo/docs/development/continuous-integration/index.md

 ## Add new code test

-To add a new test for any new functuionality you have added or you plan to add you should add a test.
+To add a new test for any new functionality you have added or you plan to add you should add a test.
 The test is imply added to the tests/ directory.

 See our examples ....